Persistent Homology Over Directed Acyclic Graphs: Single-Source Single-Sink Subgraphs

-\begin{proof} The improvement in the run-time for lattices is that we do not need to run the tree based algorithm for every vertex of the graph.
-Instead we can choose trees with roots at the vertices $X_{(0,v_2,\ldots,v_d)}$ that include all of the paths of the form $X_{(0,v_2,\ldots,v_d)} \to X_{(1,v_2,\ldots,v_d)} \to \cdots \to X_{(m,v_2,\ldots,v_d)}$.
 Every pair of vertices that can be connected in the lattice by a directed path can also be connected in one of these trees.
 There are $n^\frac{d-1}{d} = n^{1-1/d}$ such trees, yielding the improved running time. \end{proof}